PoisotLab/ms_network_prediction/manuscript.md

 collection process.
 As with many ecological systems, networks of species interactions have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions have long-term, low-predictability consequences [@Burkle2013PlaInt].
 Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form [@McCann2007ProBio;
 @Seibold2018NecMul].
-Here we adopt a question-driven approach to identify current obstacles and opportunities in this research agenda, and provide a simple illustration to show how machine learning approaches can enable unreasonably effective prediction of interactions in a host-parasite system, which serves as a proof-of-concept for this conceptual framework.
+Here we provide a simple illustration to show how machine learning approaches can enable unreasonably effective prediction of interactions in a host-parasite system, which serves as a proof-of-concept for this conceptual framework.
 We then propose a roadmap forward for improving predictions using this approach, and provide a primer on the relevant tools and methods that could be incorporated into models of this type in the future in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla]

-## Why should we predict species interaction networks?

 Better prediction of ecological networks would help unify the fields of community, network, and spatial ecology, improve the quantification of the